Parmjot23/my_estore/README.md

 cd frontend
 npm install
 cp .env.local.example .env.local
+# The example points to http://localhost:8000/api.
+Edit `.env.local` if your
+# backend runs on a different host or port.
 npm run dev
 ```
 This runs `next dev` on port `3000`.
 The frontend will be reachable at